mattermost/docs/source/process/training.rst

 3. Display your video on a monitor with your camera:

   - If you have your video display on a second monitor, it may cause you to look away from the camera, not looking at the camera when talking.
-It almost feels like you’re talking to someone else in the room behind your computer monitor
+It almost feels like you’re talking to someone else in the room behind your computer monitor.
-  - **Tip**: Either move your camera, or move your video window so they are somewhat inline and remember to look towards the camera.
+  - **Tip**: Either move your camera, or move your video window so they are somewhat inline.
+Also remember to look towards the camera.

 4. Mute audio in large video conferences when not speaking: